legeon-foundation/legeon-graph-persona-onboarding/README.md

 ## Security & privacy notes
 - No PII is stored on public chains.
 - Treat this repo as a **reference implementation**; do not deploy to production without a security review.
-- Please report security issues responsibly (see `SECURITY.md` if present, or open a private report).
+- If you believe you’ve found a security issue, please avoid posting details publicly—open an issue asking for a private channel

 ## Contributing
 Contributions, issues, and feature suggestions are welcome.